pkiyer/f5-101-lab-kubernetes/docs/f5-container-connector/f5-container-connector-usage.rst

 Now that our container connector is up and running, let's deploy an application and leverage our CC.

-if you don't use UDF, you can deploy any application you want.
-In UDF, the blueprint already has a container called f5-demo-app already loaded as an image (Application provided by Eric Chen - F5 Cloud SA).
-It is loaded in our container registry 10.1.10.11:5000/f5-demo-app
+The environment already has a container called f5-demo-app already loaded as an image (Application provided by Eric Chen - F5 Cloud SA).
+It is available via docker hub - chen23/f5-demo-app

 To deploy our front-end application, we will need to do the following: